andreterceiro/dio-kotlin--the-power-of-functions-in-kotlin/README.md

 Please also see [this link](https://pl.kotl.in/14qvU5dQI) in Kotlin Playgroud.

 As you can see in the example, the delay is associated to all output.
 Isn't related to an output, a delay and a subsequent output.

+# Support materials

+Please see this 2 sections in the [repository of the course](https://github.com/digitalinnovationone/aprenda-kotlin-com-exemplos):

+- 5_funcoes_de_escopo
+- 6_funcoes_avancadas